The Tramway Museum, St Kilda, SA

-More than just a museum, the Adelaide Tramway Museum is a chance to ride historic trams from Adelaide, Melbourne, Sydney and Ballarat.
+More than just a museum, The Tramway Museum, St Kilda, SA is a chance to ride historic trams from Adelaide, Melbourne, Sydney and Ballarat.

 The Museum includes informative history of the Adelaide tramway system, an adventure playground and a walking trail.

 Jump on board for a historic tram ride on 2km of track that runs between the Museum and the St Kilda Adventure Playground.

 Facilities at the Museum